aclement/spring-xd-fluent/README.md

 ## Build it

-After cloning, simply run `mvn install` to create you `spring-xd-fluent 0.0.1.BUILD-SNAPSHOT` and install it in your local repo.
+After cloning, simply run `mvn install` to create a `spring-xd-fluent 0.0.1.BUILD-SNAPSHOT` and install it in your local repo.

 ## Using it

-Create a simple project with pom, add a dependency on `spring-xd-fluent`:
+Create a simple project with pom, add a dependency on `spring-xd-fluent`.
+Here is a simple pom:

     <?xml version="1.0" encoding="UTF-8"?>
     <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"